 As above, a StartTask is added for the first track and FetchTasks added for each track.
-When the user opens the Inbox a LoadTask is created for the ""Inbox" StorySet.
-The LoadTask.taskType is DATA and the LoadTask.priority is MAX\PRIORITY.
+When the user opens the Inbox a LoadTask is created for the "Inbox" StorySet.
+The LoadTask.taskType is DATA and the LoadTask.priority is MAX PRIORITY.

-The priority of the StartTask is changed from MAX PRO-RITY to NORM\PRIORITY and the "Inbox" LoadTask is added to the TaskQueue.
-The interrupt() method is called on the StartTask which causes the StartTask.run( ) method to throw an InterruptedException the next time read() returns (when the 65 k buffer is filled).
+The priority of the StartTask is changed from MAX PRORITY to NORM_PRIORITY and the "Inbox" Load-Task is added to the TaskQueue.
+The interrupt() method is called on the StartTask which causes the StartTask.run() method to throw an InterruptedException the next time read() returns (when the 65 k buffer is filled).
 The scheduler catches the InterruptedException and the StartTask is rescheduled to run after the "Inbox" LoadTask.

-The "Inbox" LoadTask is executed and it creates Image-LoadTasks for each story.
-These are created with MAX\PRI-ORITY and will all be executed before the StartTask is resumed.
+The "Inbox" LoadTask is executed and it creates Image-The user opens the application and then opens the Play- 35 LoadTasks for each story.
+These are created with MAX PRIORITY and will all be executed before the StartTask is resumed.
 Once the images are loaded the StartTask resumes by first checking if the file exists and how much has already been read.
 The task will then request the remainder of the audio file.
 Once the file has been downloaded the track will play and a PrefetchTask will be added for the next track.